NUENDO

 They sound great and are very light-weight so they can be worn comfortably

-for long periods of time.
-And they can be VERY LOUD if needed.
+has lots of headroom, so they can be VERY LOUD if needed.

-recordings/data can be saved in the event of any power problems.
-The
+the power and protects against any data loss in the event of any power problems.

 extremely comfortable and rewarding recording/mixing experience can